-Breaking strength measurements showed that mixed cotton and sisal rope was the strongest rope after one year at sea.
-However, taking into account that the idea of using biodegradable components at FADs is having a successful FAD for fishing during a given time and that degrades as fast as possible after this time, not only robustness should be taken into account.
-For instance, being easy to handle, ductile rope, cost and that degradation occurs after being useful for fishing are important features identified by fishers.
+Breaking strength measurements showed that mixed, cotton and sisal rope was the strongest rope after one year at sea.
+However, taking into account that the idea of using biodegradable components at FADs is having a successful FAD for fishing during a given time and that biodegrades as fast as possible after this time, not only robustness but also other important features should be taken into account.
+For instance, being and easy to handle, ductile rope.
+Some fishers also suggested the importance of having a rope that easily develops bio-fouling to aggregate non-tuna and tuna species and also a rope that biodegrades as fast as possible after the useful lifetime of the FAD.

 Taking into account the results of this project on breaking strength as well as the features mentioned above, the 100% cotton rope seems to better fulfil needed characteristics to be used at FADs.
 Its breaking strength is not as strong as the mixed sisal and cotton rope however, is ductile and its useful lifetime matches that suggested by fishers for FADs i.e. around 1 year.
-From our results it appeared that the mixed, sisal and cotton rope would remain strong after 1 year.
+While it appears from our results that the mixed, sisal and cotton rope would remain strong after 1 year.